Behavioral sink: Experiments

 Following his earlier experiments with rats, Calhoun later created his "Mortality-Inhibiting Environment for Mice" in 1968: a 101 by 101 in cage for mice with food and water replenished to support any increase in population, which took his experimental approach to its limits.
-In his most famous experiment in the series, "Universe 25", population peaked at 2,200 mice and thereafter exhibited a variety of abnormal, often destructive, behaviors including refusal to engage in courtship, females abandoning their young.
+In his most famous experiment in the series, "Universe 25", population peaked at 2,200 mice even though the habitat was built to tolerate a total population of 4000.
+Having reached a level of high population density, the mice began exhibiting a variety of abnormal, often destructive, behaviors including refusal to engage in courtship, and females abandoning their young.
 By the 600th day, the population was on its way to extinction.
 Though physically able to reproduce, the mice had lost the social skills required to mate.

-The 1962 Scientific American article came at a time at which overpopulation had become a subject of great public interest, and had a considerable cultural influence.